Krachkovskii/RevitTranslator/README.md

 ## Technical details
 The add-in was tested on Window 10 & 11 and in Revit versions 2022-2023.
 It should work in all Revit versions from 2020 to 2024.

+It uses asynchronous translation methods, so the total number of translations in the progress window that you see at the beginning is not final.

 ### Currently, the following elements are translated:
 * Elements, i.e. system and downloadable families, views, etc.: Name of the element, all text-based Instance and Type parameters
 * Dimensions: all override values